 By collecting stories, we aspire to preserve these submissions for posterity, and make them accessible to a broader array of campus memory through our Library’s Special Collections.
 You are sharing your narratives with us so we can preserve them.
 You can decide if the materials require restrictions or an embargo period.

 In particular, we are reaching out to you as alumni, in a broad sense, including students who graduated from Williams but also students who attended, but did not graduate from Williams, and faculty and staff who worked here and left to work at other institutions.
 The hope is to host, together at Williams, a multitude of voices about the College’s past that can be accessible in a variety of ways for educational projects regarding institutional memory and other forms of historical research.
 By preserving these stories, Williams’ histories become conversations, centering an array of voices, rather than one dominant history.

-- record a voice memo (submit here) (alone or with a committee member) and share your story of a particular campus event or exchange.
 Please see the page “how to record a voice memo” for more information on how to do this

 If you have general or specific questions about what we hope to accomplish, please reach out to members of the alumni memory subcommittee of the Committee on Diversity and Community:

 Zorelly C. Cepeda Derieux, Alumni Relations